-Vratna Valley and Terchová, the larger winter sports area of Mala Fatra (Krivánska Fatra)
+Vratna Valley and Terchová, the larger winter sports area of Mala Fatra Mountains (Krivánska Fatra)

 Information about the ski area Vratna Valley here, winter sports – season from 09.12.2023 – 14.04.2024

 The Chalet Drevenica u Michala* is located in a stylish wooden house and offers space for up to 10 people in 4 bedrooms.
 Hiking destinations in the Mala Fatra Mountains and ski area are very close by.

 Chata Zuzana* with wood-panelled ceilings and walls is a small, beautiful wooden chalet on a mountain slope.
 Up to 8 people can be accommodated here, two of them, however, on the sofa bed in the living room.
 In summer, the garden with barbecue facilities is very attractive.

 The nearest ski lift is only 300 m away from the Garni Hotel Fatra*.
 Hiking and biking trails are very attractive in summer.
 For ski guests there is a ski storage room and boot dryer.
 Two suites, double and triple rooms are available as private rooms.

 Chata pod Lampášom* is situated in Štefanová directly on the Velký Rozsutec.
 Hiking trails pass virtually in front of the front door.
 There is room for up to 7 people.
 Fresh breakfast is a good start to an eventful day.
 From Štefanová there is a bus to the ski area and also to Terchova and Zilina.